sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 # Update the updater manifest based on a particular github release
 $ sg app update-manifest --release-tag app-v2023.07.07

-# Do a dry run of updating the manifest
+# Do everything except upload the updated manifest
+$ sg app update-manifest --no-upload

+# Update the manifest but don't update the signatures from the release - useful if the release comes from the same build
-$ sg app update-manifest --dry-run
+$ sg app update-manifest --update-signatures
 ```

 ### sg app update-manifest